TaniMasanori/PDF2Anki/Project_plan.md

 Below is the timeline with milestones and deliverables:
 Week of Sept 30 – Oct 6, 2025: Project Setup & Initial Prototype
 Setup Repository: Create a GitHub repository for the project.
 Initialize it with a README outlining the project goals.
 Both team members will have access and follow a consistent commit practice.
 Environment Configuration: Set up development environment on Windows machines.
-Install Anki Desktop.
-Install Marker API as a local Python service on Windows (no Docker).
-Ensure we can run the Marker API server locally and it’s accessible (test with a sample PDF).
+Install Anki Desktop (Windows).
+Install/Run Marker API inside WSL as a local Python service (no Docker).
+Ensure the API is accessible from Windows (e.g., `http://localhost:<port>`), and test with a sample PDF.
 Initial Conversion Test: Run Marker API on a small PDF to verify output.
 Examine the Markdown for structure and content fidelity (e.g., are headings correctly identified, are images referenced, etc.).
 API Access: Ensure we have access to a GPT-based API (e.g., OpenAI API key or similar).
 Write a simple test script that calls the API with a trivial prompt to verify connectivity.
 Prototype Prompt: Draft a basic prompt for flashcard generation.
 For example, take a short text and see if the API can output one Q&A pair.
 This is to gauge the format and any issues in parsing the response.